 even continue to live at home under this strong parental control until they marry.
 The strong peer

-pressure which has caused the drug culture to flourish in the United States is much, much less of
+pressure that has caused the drug culture to flourish in the United States is much, much less of

 a factor in Italian life.

 - What kind of medical care is available?

 - Good.
 It does, however, vary in many ways from

 standard medical care available in the U.S. Children, for instance, are not vaccinated against

 whooping cough, measles, or mumps.
 Young girls are not vaccinated against rubella until after

 puberty.
 And less preventive dental care and prenatal care is available in Italy than is provided in

 One surprising fact to Americans about Italian hospitals is